ultimatedotfiles/strap/README.md

 # Strap: The Ultimate Dotfiles Framework

-## NOTE: WORK IN PROGRESS

-Strap is currently being ported from a previous version.
+> **_NOTE:_**  Strap is currently being ported from a previous version.
 It currently works, but it doesn't install very much.
 Yet.

 `strap` is a dotfiles framework that is designed to do one thing extremely well: